 Bartels Student Activity Center (in the residential quad)

-Throughout each year, employers visit campus to engage and interact with UNH students.
+Throughout each year, employers visit campus to engage and interact with students.
 Company visits are conducted in a variety of formats - breezeway tables in Bartels, Buckman or Kaplan, information sessions delivered to groups or clubs, our speed networking events or presentations in settings as unique as our Internship & Job Search Boot Camp.
 Though the formats may differ, the goal is always the same: to attract students to work for their companies.
 Employers may be seeking interns, co-ops or entry-level employers.

 To support student employment, the Internship Office posts positions on Blackboard under the tab career development community.
-In addition to posting news of all opportunities received, the I.O. also “mine for opportunities” that could be of interest to UNH students.
+In addition to posting news of all opportunities received, the I.O. also “mine for opportunities” that could be of interest to university students.

 The Internship Office maintains a database of reported internships, providing inquiring students with information on companies where other students in similar majors have worked, which could serve as a starting point for inquiring students’ own internship searches.

 The Internship Office conducts a variety of workshops aimed at teaching the finer points of job/internship searches and strategies for being successful in an internship.
 The workshops are offered at various times, including evening hours, to facilitate student participation.